visgl/luma.gl/dev-docs/RFCs/v6.1/shader-module-injection-rfc.md

 * **Status**: Early Draft

+References

+* A related system is described here [Shader Fragment Injection](https://github.com/uber/luma.gl/blob/master/dev-docs/RFCs/v6.0/shader-injection-rfc.md)

 ## Overview

-This RFC explores dynamic injection of shader modules into existing code.
+This RFC explores dynamic injection of shader modules into existing code. whether it is possible to have the necessary additions to the main shader happen automatically as a result of just adding a shader module to the module list.

 ## Motivation

-Being able to automatically (dynamically) inject modules into shaders would provide a lot of flexibility and simplicity to luma.gl and deck.gl applications.
+Being able to automatically / dynamically inject shader modules into existing shaders (i.e. without having to copy or modify the existing shaders) would provide a tremendous amount of flexibility and simplicity to luma.gl and deck.gl applications.

-An application can currently specify a list of modules to be injected into its shaders, however it still needs to manually modify its shaders to call those modules.
+An application can currently specify a list of modules to be injected into its shaders, however it still needs to manually modify its shaders to call those modules, or use shader fragment injection.

-## Overview

-* Application Customization, extending an existing shader by injecting a few lines when subclassing modules or layers
-* Automatic Shader Module Injection
+Now that we have developed a number of shader modules, we are starting to see that the API provided by these modules is quite "formulaic".
+Especially the fragment shaders tend to use `<module_name>_filterColor` convention.

 ## Proposal